Home RecipesBy CuisineChineseQuick Cucumber Salad with Soy-Sesame Dressing

 1. Spiral-Cut the Cucumbers

-(1 tbsp sesame seeds, 5–6 salted cashews, 4 tbsp Kewpie mayo, 1½ tbsp rice vinegar, 3 tbsp light soy sauce, 2 tsp sesame paste, 1 tsp toasted sesame oil, 1 tsp honey, 1" ginger)3.
-Assemble & Serve
+(1 tbsp sesame seeds, 5–6 salted cashews, 4 tbsp Kewpie mayo, 1½ tbsp rice vinegar, 3 tbsp light soy sauce, 2 tsp sesame paste, 1 tsp toasted sesame oil, 1 tsp honey, 1" ginger)

 (1 tsp coarse sea salt; garnishes as needed)